Brandon Allen (American football): Cincinnati Bengals

 On August 1, 2020, Allen was signed by the Cincinnati Bengals.
-He was released on September 5, 2020, and signed to the practice squad the next day.
-He was promoted to the active roster on November 23, 2020, after starting quarterback Joe Burrow suffered a season-ending injury.
-On November 25, 2020, the team announced that Allen would start for the Bengals during their Week 12 game against the New York Giants in place of the injured Joe Burrow.
-In Week 16, against the Houston Texans, he had 371 passing yards and two touchdowns in the 37–31 victory.
+He was released on September 5, but was signed to the practice squad the next day.
+Allen was promoted to the active roster on November 23 after starting quarterback Joe Burrow suffered a season-ending injury.
+Two days later, the team announced that Allen would start for the Bengals during their Week 12 game against the New York Giants in place of the injured Joe Burrow.
+During Week 16 against the Houston Texans, he had 371 passing yards and two touchdowns in the 37–31 road victory.
 Allen started the final game for the season against the Baltimore Ravens, where he completed six of 21 passes for 48 yards, two interceptions, and a passer rating of 0.0 as the Bengals lost 38–3.

 On March 10, 2021, Allen signed a one-year contract extension with the Bengals.

 Allen played his first game of the 2021 season against the Detroit Lions in Week 6.
 Allen threw a touchdown pass to Auden Tate on his only pass attempt of the game, while taking 3 kneel downs at the end of the game.
 Allen would appear in the Bengals' next game against the Ravens, recording no stats in the 41–17 victory.
 In Week 9, with the game out of reach for the Bengals, Allen would go 1 for 2 for 6 yards passing, while rushing once in the 41–16 loss to the Browns.
 In Week 12, Allen would once again see playing time, this time against the Pittsburgh Steelers.
 Allen threw an incomplete pass on his only passing attempt, and lost a yard on his only rush attempt of the game.
 Allen started the season finale against the Browns where he threw for 136 yards and a touchdown in the 21–16 loss.

 Allen re-signed with the Bengals on a one-year contract on March 18, 2022.
 On August 31, the Bengals cut Allen.
-He re–signed with the Bengals the following day.
+He re-signed with the Bengals the following day.
 Allen was subbed in at the end of the Week 9 game against the Carolina Panthers due to the Bengals resting their starters for the majority of the fourth quarter.
 Allen completed all three of his pass attempts for a total of 22 yards.